GongMathProba/GongMathProba.github.io/index.md

 <a href="https://GongMathProba.github.io/Brownian_Interlacement.pdf" target="_blank">PDF.</a>

 ## Talks
-- An Introduction to First Passage Percolation (Zhongtai Securities Institute for Financial Studies Oct.
+- An Introduction to First Passage Percolation (Zhongtai Securities Institute for Financial Studies, Shandong University.
+Oct.
 12th, 2020).

 ## Papers
 - My bachelor thesis(in Chinese) Stein's method and its applications into statistical physics